realworldocaml/book/en/foreign-function-interface.md

 ((typ ocamltop)(name ffi/posix.topscript)(part 9))
 ```

-The `*:*` operator appends a field to the structure, as shown with `tv_sec` and
+The `field` function appends a field to the structure, as shown with `tv_sec`
-`tv_usec` above.
-Structure fields are typed accessors that are associated with
+and `tv_usec` above.
+Structure fields are typed accessors that are associated
-a particular structure, and they correspond to the labels in C.  Note that
+with a particular structure, and they correspond to the labels in C.  Note
-there's no explicit requirement that the OCaml variable names for a field are
+that there's no explicit requirement that the OCaml variable names for a field
-the same as the corresponding C struct label names, but it helps avoid
+are the same as the corresponding C struct label names, but it helps avoid
 confusion.

 Every field addition mutates the structure variable and records a new size (the